 We have been working with Leicester City Council for over the last 5 years to provide them with fire containment and passive fire protection works across their portfolio of 430 properties.

 With sites spread across the city, the project included the replacement and upgrade of fire doors and compartmentation in communal areas and loft voids.
-To ensure peace of mind for residents, we replaced and signed off their fire doors within the same day.

 Alongside remaining respectful whilst we conducted services within the buildings, we worked closely with the local housing officer to arrange appointments with residents that were at a convenient time.
 Their involvement made sure that these appointments were kept to the arranged time and ensured a smooth and quick delivery of the project.

 In October of 2014, we began creating safer homes for residents.
 We worked closely alongside our suppliers to source certifiable materials for fire stopping and precaution.
-This included sourcing specific sealants and expanding foam which were both effective and compliant.

 Following the recent national push for the re-testing of fire products at the manufacturers, stock also became limited so it was important that we negotiated with our supply chains to make sure we could access the correct amount of product within the allocated time scale.